SonarSource-Demos/sonar-golc/README.md

 # Important
 a number of problems, on large DevOps organizations mostly, have been reported to us.
-At the present time unable to reproduce these issues and therefore fix them, please consider these options if you encounter issues with the tool:
+At the present time we are unable to reproduce these issues and therefore fix them, please consider these options if you encounter issues with the tool:
 * https://github.com/SonarSource/sonar-loc-count is slow but is based on Bash or PowerShell scripts and can, therefore, be more easily tweaked
 * gather your repositories in one folder and run the 'File' flavor of sonar-golc on that folder.